covidestim/covidestim-sources/README.md

 -   **`data-sources/vaccines-counties`** A cached file containing daily RR adjustments to the transition probabilities for each state and county, up until December 31, 2022.
 This file is rendered by running vaccineAdjust::run(), with data up until December 1, 2021, and freezing the final RR adjustment.
 After December 1, 2021, vaccination adjustments occur within the covidestim model.

 ## Targets

+- **`make data-products/daily-fips-covidestim.csv`**
+  Reads the JHU county level case/death data, the CDC vaccination data, the static IFR adjustments, and joins these together.

+- **`make data-products/daily-fips-full.csv`**
+  Read the JHU county level case/death data, the CDC cases data, the NYT case/death data and imputes the Nebraska county data using the state average.
+  Combines the above with the CDC vaccination data, static IFR adjustments.

+- **`make data-products/weekly-fips-covidestim.csv`**
+  Reads and combines the JHU county level case/death data and the CDC cases data. the static IFR adjustments, and joins these together.

+- **`make data-products/weekly-fips-full.csv`**
+  Read the JHU county level case/death data, the CDC cases data, the NYT case/death data and imputes the Nebraska county data using the state average.
+  Combines the above with the CDC vaccination data, static IFR adjustments.

+## Targets (legacy)

 - **`make data-products/case-death-rr-boost-hosp.csv`**
   Reads cleaned archived JHU county-level case/death data.